What are common patterns in the radar?

 Team Maturity Stage

 If the assessment was for the TeamHealth® 2.5 or later versions, DevOps V2.0 or Program Health 2.0 radar, a Team Maturity Stage should be populated for the team on the Edit Assessment page.
 This was calculated based on responses to the qualitative questions in the assessment (quantitative questions are not included).
-One exception to this is for Business Operations teams taking the TeamHealth 3.0 Radar assessment.
-In that case, the quantitative questions they receive are included in the maturity stage calculation.
+Exceptions to this are for Business Operations teams taking the TeamHealth 3.0 or 4.0 Radar assessment.
+In those cases, the quantitative questions they receive are included in the maturity stage calculation.
 An AHF can override the maturity stage if they truly believe the team is in a different stage than what AgilityHealth® calculated for the team.

 If the assessment was not for one of the previously mentioned radars, the Facilitator and Scrum Master will work with your team to help determine which maturity stage the team believes they are in.